 Education Policy Analyst: Career and Salary Information

-Education policy in the 21st century ignites passions and attracts controversy because so much is at stake — the future of our children, our country and the world at large.
-Education policy analysts try to answer the most pressing questions facing our education system.
+Education policy in the 21st century ignites passions and attracts controversy because so much is at stake — the future of our children, our country, and the world at large.
+Education policy analysts work to answer the most pressing questions facing our education system.
 When they succeed, more kids get a chance to fulfill their potential, and the future gets a little bit brighter for everyone.

-If you’re a big-picture thinker with a strong interest in education, consider pursuing a career as an education policy analyst.
-People in this profession tackle major challenges such as improving learning outcomes for students from disadvantaged backgrounds and making college affordable to families from across the economic spectrum.
+As big-picture thinkers with a strong interest in education, people in this profession tackle major challenges, such as improving learning outcomes for students from disadvantaged backgrounds and making college affordable to families from across the economic spectrum.

 At-a-glance: education policy analysts